Nizam-007/DVIP_ICCV1_implementation/README.md

 # DVIP_ICCV1_implementation
-This repository is for the course "Data Visualisation and Image Processing" course final project
+This repository is for the course "Data Visualisation and Image Processing" final project

 """
 Names of the Team members are